JoelleMatarr/Flow-Flutter/README.md

 ## 🧪 Flutter UI

-> In this demo we created a HomeScreen to display 2 buttons that initiate bottom sheets for Card and for GooglePay/ApplePay.
+> In this demo we created a HomeScreen to display 3 buttons that initiate bottom sheets for Card, GooglePay/ApplePay and full Flow component.

 ```dart
 import 'package:flutter/material.dart';